Syngard/CTFs/SharifCTF/client01/README.md

 00000090  2a 1f 49 25 f4 fe db 3b  e8 6e 00 0f 98 19 89 ca  |*.I%...;.n......|
 ```

 What could this file be ?
-I thought at first that it might be a trap, a false track.
+I thought at first that it might be a trap, a wrong track.
 But given that this was only a 75 points challenge that would be wierd.
-My guess was that this was en encrypted image
+My guess was that this was an encrypted image

 I then looked at the main image formats headers to see if one was more or less similar to the one I had.
 And I found exactly [what I was looking for](https://en.wikipedia.org/wiki/Portable_Network_Graphics#File_header).

-The first byte corresponds but we have to insert a second byte to form a valid PNG header.
+The first byte corresponds but we have to insert a second byte at `0x50` to form a valid PNG header.
 So that's exactly what I did

 ```python
 with open('file','rb') as f1: